hamiljs/Election-Meddling/README.md

 * Feed Geolocation specific usernames.
 * Perform Topic analysis on user's tweets
-* Perform sentiment analysys on userś tweets
+* Perform sentiment analysis on userś tweets

 Topic analysis + sentiment analysis will be used to determine the user's political position.